salahdidi/movies/README.md

+##how to deploy the application

+1- using sail :

 list of api services :

 1-	As a user, I should be able to create an account with a username and a password